Section divider

 Our Work in Philippines

-This project, led by Oxfam Canada and funded by Global Affairs Canada, seeks to improve sexual and reproductive health and rights (SRHR) for women and girls in six underserved, conflict-affected and disadvantaged regions of Philippines.
-To reach this goal, the project is providing the target population with culturally- and gender-sensitive sexual and reproductive health programs and improving the effectiveness of women’s rights organizations to advance SRHR and prevent gender-based violence (GBV).
-As a technical partner, Jhpiego is improving the capacity of the public and private health system to provide comprehensive and gender-responsive SRHR information and services.
-This includes: training health service providers, enhancing youth-friendly and gender-responsive health facilities to provide comprehensive SRHR services, and enhancing the management and coordination for SRHR and GBV services.
+Led by Oxfam Canada and funded by Global Affairs Canada, this project aims to improve sexual and reproductive health and rights (SRHR) for women and girls in six underserved, conflict-affected, and disadvantaged regions of the Philippines.
+The initiative provides culturally and gender-sensitive SRHR programs while strengthening women’s rights organizations to advance SRHR and prevent gender-based violence (GBV).
+Jhpiego, as a technical partner, enhances the capacity of public and private health systems to deliver comprehensive, gender-responsive SRHR services.
+This includes training health providers, upgrading youth-friendly health facilities and improving the management/coordination of SRHR and GBV services.

 Unitaid is funding a consortium, led by Expertise France, that seeks to eliminate cervical cancer in Burkina Faso, Côte d’Ivoire, Guatemala and the Philippines through secondary prevention (i.e., detecting disease early to slow or halt its progress).
-The three-year SUCCESS project is designed to shift the countries from a largely opportunistic cervical cancer screening model to a systematic approach centered on innovations related to: 1) reinforced and simplified cervical cancer screening through the introduction of human papilloma virus (HPV) testing with self-collection sampling; 2) secondary prevention of cervical cancer including use of efficient methods for treatment of cervical precancerous lesions such as thermal ablation; and 3) intensified dissemination of information on cervical cancer and new preventive technologies.
+The SUCCESS project is designed to transition the countries from a largely opportunistic cervical cancer screening model to a systematic approach, incorporating innovations such as HPV testing with self-collection, efficient treatment methods like thermal ablation, and enhanced information dissemination on cervical cancer and prevention technologies.
 In so doing, SUCCESS aims to support countries to “leapfrog” to a state-of-the-art services model recommended by the World Health Organization.
-As the implementing partner of the consortium, Jhpiego is integrating and expanding cervical cancer prevention and treatment services into both new and existing platforms, relying on our established relationships with governments and stakeholders in all four countries.
-Through demand-generation and community engagement activities, the project plans to screen a total of 185,000 women, a significant proportion of whom will be women living with HIV.
-In the Philippines, Jhpiego is increasing the reach and potential impact of SUCCESS project activities with supplemental funding from Boeing and Roche.
+As the implementing partner of the consortium, Jhpiego is expanding cervical cancer prevention and treatment services using established relationships with governments and stakeholders.
+In the Philippines, Jhpiego is increasing the reach and potential impact of SUCCESS activities with supplemental funding from Boeing and Roche.

-The human papillomavirus (HPV) vaccine is one of the most effective ways to prevent cervical cancer and other HPV-related diseases, yet there is still disproportionate access to it, specifically among girls and adolescents in low- and middle-income countries.
+The HPV vaccine is one of the most effective ways to prevent cervical cancer and other HPV-related diseases, yet there is still disproportionate access to it, specifically among girls and adolescents in low- and middle-income countries.
 The HAPPI Consortium, funded by the Bill & Melinda Gates Foundation, was launched to increase and sustain equity and program quality, and accelerate coverage of HPV vaccination.
-John Snow, Inc. and HAPPI Consortium partners Jhpiego, the Clinton Health Access Initiative, International Vaccine Access Center and PATH are focusing on enabling evidence-based policy decisions, enhancing and sustaining equity, improving program quality, providing direct technical assistance in selected countries and monitoring, evaluating and learning to build on the evidence base.
-Specifically, Jhpiego is supporting the HAPPI/HPV Accelerator-Phase 1 Project to facilitate global coordination and provide HPV vaccine support in several countries, including the Philippines.
+John Snow, Inc. and HAPPI Consortium partners Jhpiego, the Clinton Health Access Initiative, International Vaccine Access Center and PATH are focusing on evidence-based policy, equity, program quality, technical assistance and building a robust evidence base.
+Specifically, Jhpiego is supporting the HAPPI/HPV Accelerator-Phase 1 Project to facilitate global coordination and providing HPV vaccine support in several countries.